ADDALemos/MPPTimetables/README.md

 ## Model

-There are two LP models that require Gurobi and two local search methods.
+There are three LP models that require Gurobi and two local search methods.

-The two LP models are:
+The three LP models are:
   - Boolean Model - two Boolean variables
+  - Integer Model - one integer variable
   - Mixed Model - one integer and one Boolean variable

  The two local search methods: